-To elaborate, in the old days, all one needed to do was summon a Cyber-Stein to ensure victory.
+To elaborate on the beatdown decks, in the old days, all one needed to do was summon a Cyber-Stein to ensure victory.
 Cyber-Stein on its own is not that great - terrible attack and defense, practically useless, right?
 Wrong.
 It has a nasty little effect that lets you summon a fusion monster at the cost of 5000 life points.
 ANY fusion monster.
 Like, say, a Blue-Eyes Ultimate Dragon, with 4500 attack, for instance.
 Using this effect almost ensures you have less life points than your opponent, which allows you to equip Megamorph (doubling its attack to 9000) and Fairy Meteor Crush (allowing it to deal damage to defending monsters) to it and attack for game.
 Arguably considered to be the first One Turn Kill ever invented in the metagame, since life points started at 8000.
-When the card was introduced to America, guess how long it took for it to be Forbidden.
+When the card was introduced to America, guess how long it took for it to be Forbidden (it's unbanned in the OCG at the moment, though).
 However, in time, something even worse replaced it, and this force would change the history of the game forever.
 And that was...

 The Envoys.
 Good God, The Envoys.
 These cards, when used in tandem with a certain other monster i.e. Yata-Garasu, are the very reason that the Forbidden / Limited list exists today.
 Their abilities are so ridiculously overpowered that, for a long time, they completely dominated the metagame.
 If you were not using a deck that utilized these, your chances of winning dropped by 90%.
 This list is used to cull combos that create win conditions other than "attack until your opponent dies."